jon-salud/PlanitTestsTS/README.md

 # PlanitTestsTS

-This repository contains tests for the Planit application using TypeScript.
+This repository contains automated tests for the Jupiter Toys application using Playwright with TypeScript.

 ## Packages

 The following packages are used in this project:

-- `typescript`: For writing type-safe JavaScript.
+- `@playwright/test`: For end-to-end testing
-- `jest`: For running unit tests.
+- `allure-playwright`: For test reporting with Allure
-- `ts-jest`: For using Jest with TypeScript.
+- `jest-allure`: For Jest integration with Allure
-- `eslint`: For linting TypeScript code.
-- `prettier`: For code formatting.
-- `axios`: For making HTTP requests.
+- `jest-junit`: For JUnit test reporting
-- `dotenv`: For managing environment variables.
+- `dotenv`: For managing environment variables

 ## Getting Started

-To get started with this project, follow these steps:

 1. Clone the repository: